acspike/omscs-notes-notes/information-security/midterm-1-study-guide.md

 Question:
 In the areas of Risk assurance levels are classified on a system of numbers 1 through 4.
 Pick the appropriate option which describes these risks accordingly:

-- A.) Assurance Level of 1 tells us that users level is appropriate to access restricted services of very high value, Level 2 let's users access documents and services which are of a high a value but no the highest, Level 3 is where the secure authentication protocol is needed so we know who is accessing what, Level 4 there is little to no authentication at this level there is o confidence in the asserted identity's validity.
+- A.) Assurance Level of 1 tells us that users level is appropriate to access restricted services of very high value, Level 2 let's users access documents and services which are of a high a value but no the highest, Level 3 is where the secure authentication protocol is needed so we know who is accessing what, Level 4 there is little to no authentication at this level there is no confidence in the asserted identity's validity.

 - B.) Assurance Level 1-4 are all the same they all have some confidence in the asserted identity's validity.
 The main thing is that each level is based on the user's username for their organization.